Mathematics

 Assessment

-We continue to check students’ learning with topic assessments, which are followed by ‘close the gap’ or extension tasks.
+As in the lower school, students take topic checks for each topic, which are followed by ‘close the gap’ or extension tasks.

 In Year 10, students sit a formal in-class assessment midway through the year and a mock exam in the hall towards the end of the year.